 A copy of each approval or permit [listed above will be made available by the Region.]
 The Contractor shall examine the approvals and permits and conform to the requirements contained therein, including the purchase of additional bonding or insurance as specified therein, and such requirements are hereby made a part of these Contract Documents as fully and completely as though the same were set forth herein.
 Failure to examine the approvals and permits will not relieve the Contractor from compliance with the requirements stated therein.
 The Contractor shall apply for, obtain, and pay for all other permits, approvals, and licenses required for the completion of the Work, including but not limited to:

-[Building permit.]

 Plumbing permit

 Technical Standards and Safety Authority (TSSA)